HumanTree92/VENT_7DTD_ModPack/Drag & Drop/HUDPlus/AGF-ReadMe.txt

 ______________________________________________________________________________________________________________________
 3. Features
 	*First, if you run into any conflicts, you may contact AuroraGiggleFairy via discord: https://discord.gg/Vm5eyW6N4r

+	**NOTE, if intended for multiplayer, it will work.
+HOWEVER, for other players to get the most from this MOD, they should install it on their local mod folder as well.

 •	CHATBOX IMPROVEMENT